mike-seger/web-modules/README.md

 # filemanager

-A file manager providing browser-based file up- and download to a hosting server.
+A file manager providing browser-based file up- and download to a host.

 [filemanager](https://github.com/mike-seger/filemanager/) comes in two flavours:
 - A [library](library), which can be used as a maven dependency to a Spring Boot application